samarqureshii/samarqureshii/README.md

 ### Hardware and embedded hobbyist.
 #### (I like to build stuff.)

-- I'm in my second year of [Electrical and Computer Engineering](https://www.ece.utoronto.ca) at the University of Toronto
+- I'm in my third year of [Electrical and Computer Engineering](https://www.ece.utoronto.ca) at the University of Toronto
 - Check out [my portfolio](https://www.samarq.org) to see what I'm currently up to
 - My interests at the moment:
 ```